VA loan limits 2022

-VA loan limits in 2021 essentially don’t exist anymore.
+The good news is VA loan limits in 2022 essentially don’t exist anymore.
 Thank goodness, because home prices continue to drive higher each month requiring VA borrowers to pay more to purchase homes.
+It's a challenging market, so as a VA buyer, you'll need solid support from your real estate agent and lending team!

 Thanks to the Blue Water Navy Bill, the confusing hassle of calculating the maximum VA home loan limits for each VA borrower is “in the rear-view mirror.”
 That exercise is in the past, at least for now.